-This would suggest that 2008 should be a year at least to initiate the reconciliation and reunion with the House of Judah by at least a representative remnant from the House of Joseph.
-That should ultimately result in a future mass aliyah or return as citizens by these descendants of the non-Jewish northern tribes.
+This would suggest that 2008 should be a year of reconciliation and reunion with the House of Judah by at least a representative remnant from the House of Joseph to initiate a mass aliyah or return as citizens by descendants of the non-Jewish northern tribes.

 Window for reconciliation is NOW ... or else

 If this reconciliation and reunion with Judah and return of the representative House of Joseph does not materialize, Leviticus 26:21 promises another "sevenfold" judgment.

 You do the math.
 7 x 2730 =19,110.
 Even reckoned from 722 BCE, it is doubtful that mankind can survive to the year 18,388 or the 184th Century.
 The window of opportunity for reconciliation between Joes and Jews, a window that will allow much of the light of Torah to shine by the example that would be set for the world ... that window ... is NOW.